 The processing of an employee's personal data ceases when they are opted out, whether they opt themselves out or an admin opts them out.

 How employees can opt-in and opt-out

-Users can opt-in or opt-out of the elements of MyAnalytics by using the Settings > Feature settings menu in Office 365, as shown here:
+End users can opt-in or opt-out of MyAnalytics via the Feature settings menu in Microsoft 365, as shown here: